MileHacker Logo

 • Barrio Logan: authentic tacos, Chicano Park, and local breweries.

-• North Park: craft brewery tour and gastropubs.
+• North Park: craft brewery trip and gastropubs.

-• Seafood Exploration: fresh seafood at waterfront restaurants in Point Loma or La Jolla.
+• Seafood Exploration: seafood straight from the ocean at waterfront restaurants in Point Loma or La Jolla.

 Adventure and Outdoor Activities